Human Rights Foundation: Flash Drives for Freedom

 Flash Drives for Freedom is a campaign launched in 2016 to challenge North Korea's total control over information.
-HRF collects USB drives from donors, fills them with foreign media—including films, books, Wikipedia articles, and news reports—and coordinates their surreptitious distribution into North Korea via defector networks and balloon launches., CNN, and Wired.
+HRF collects USB drives from donors, fills them with foreign media—including films, books, Wikipedia articles, and news reports—and coordinates their surreptitious distribution into North Korea via defector networks and balloon launches.
 HRF promotes it as a low-cost, high-impact weapon, designed to spark curiosity and break the regime's monopoly on reality.

 Financial Freedom

 The Financial Freedom program examines how authoritarian governments use economic controls to suppress dissent.
 These controls may include surveillance of financial activity, targeted asset freezes, inflationary currency policies, and the exclusion of critics, journalists, and civil society organizations from access to banking systems.

 The program supports initiatives to increase financial resilience among human rights defenders, including training on the use of decentralized tools such as cryptocurrencies, encrypted digital wallets, and privacy-preserving technologies.
 It also promotes financial literacy for individuals operating in closed societies.

-In 2023, HRF launched the CBDC Tracker, a groundbreaking interactive tool that monitors the development and deployment of central bank digital currencies (CBDCs) worldwide, with particular attention to their implications for privacy and civil liberties in authoritarian contexts.
+In 2023, HRF launched the CBDC Tracker, an interactive tool that monitors the development and deployment of central bank digital currencies (CBDCs) worldwide, with particular attention to their implications for privacy and civil liberties in authoritarian contexts.